YoteZip/LinuxCrackingBible/Tools/Linux-Steam-Runtime/configuring_linux_steam_runtime.md

 3. Copy [runtime-installer.sh](runtime-installer.sh) to the TF2 directory as `runtime-installer.sh`, and make it executable

-4. Open a terminal in the TF2 directory and run: `./runtime-installer.sh hl2.sh`.
-In this case, `hl2.sh` is the normal executable you use to start the game.
+4. Open a terminal in the TF2 directory and run: `./runtime-installer.sh tf.sh`.
+In this case, `tf.sh` is the normal executable you use to start the game.
 This will download the Steam runtime and set up a new executable for you to use, named `start-runtime.sh`

 5. Open `start-runtime.sh` in a text editor.
 This is where you add arguments to use while launching the game.
 Valve games require a few of these in order to start correctly.
 You should generally be able to figure these out by looking at the original executable's launch parameters and by referencing [Valve's documentation](https://developer.valvesoftware.com/wiki/Command_Line_Options).
+You can also check SteamDB's "Configuration" section on a game for the parameters, e.g. [for TF2](https://steamdb.info/app/440/config/).
+Note that there must be a `"--"` between the executable and your arguments.
 Here are the ones I have recorded:

     **Counter-Strike: Global Offensive:**